Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Completed more of the FreeCodeCamp intermediate JS challenges.

 **Thoughts:** I should be finishing the intermediate challenges and starting the JS projects soon.
 I need to break the habit of defaulting to vanilla if/else, for loops, etc statements and use more ES6.
 An ES6 cheatsheet would be nice.

+### Day 52: Tuesday, January 15th, 2019

+**Today's Progress:** Completed more of the FreeCodeCamp intermediate JS challenges.

+**Thoughts:** I'm starting to naturally use methods like forEach() and map() instead of falling back on for/while loops.
+I have a tendency to instantly go to forEach() anytime I need to do something with an array now, which is nice.